ssasso/vyos-aws-vrovr/README.md

 **VORVR** is "Virtual Routing Over VRrp".

 In short, this is a VyOS Handler for Routing on AWS, able to update AWS VPC Route Tables based on VRRP triggers.
+It also supports allocation of Elastic IP Addresses (EIP) to the active instance.

 Given this topology: